 The aft flight deck allows for the operations of unmanned aerial vehicles (UAVs) from the vessel.
 The deck area can also accommodate three 20ft containers and is provided with a large 5t crane at a 9.56m radius.

-The diesel electric propulsion integrates two 5,440kW Wartsila medium speed diesel engines driving two five-bladed controllable pitch propellers via reduction gearboxes.
-The power take in (PTI) motor powered by the electrical alternators ensures low speed operation at speeds up to 8kt.
+The diesel-electric propulsion integrates two 5,440kW Wartsila medium-speed diesel engines driving two five-bladed controllable pitch propellers via reduction gearboxes.
+The power take in (PTI) motor powered by the electrical alternators ensures low-speed operation at speeds up to 8k.

-The offshore patrol vessel also integrates a 450kW bow thruster and rudders for high manoeuvrability in close quarter positions.
-The dynamic positioning (DP) system aboard the vessels maintains position and heading.
+The OPV also integrates a 450kW bow thruster and rudders for high manoeuvrability in close-quarter positions.
+The dynamic positioning (DP) system on board the vessels maintains position and heading.
 The shipboard electricity is generated by three 630kW alternators, while emergency power is provided by a 320kW generator.

-The propulsion system ensures a maximum speed of 23kt.
-The vessels have a range of 6,000nmi at a cruising speed of 15kt and are capable of conducting autonomous mission for up to 21 days.
+The propulsion system ensures a maximum speed of 23k.
+The vessels have a range of 6,000nmi at a cruising speed of 15k and are capable of conducting autonomous missions for up to 21 days.